BochkarevV/yelp-reviews-sentiment-analysis/README.md

     3. Appends [SEP] token.
     4. Maps tokens to their IDs.
 2. Padding or truncating the sequences of token IDs to the same length.
-3. Attention masks generation. `1`s denote tokens extracted from the text and `0` specify padding tokens.
+3. Attention masks generation. `1` denotes tokens extracted from the text and `0` specifies padding tokens.
 4. Conversion of input matrices with token IDs and attention masks to PyTorch tensors.